 - Private student loan interest rates can be fixed or variable and will depend on your credit and repayment term.
 In general, the better your credit, the lower the interest rate you’re likely to get.

-Here’s how federal student loan interest rates for the 2020-2021 academic year compare to the average private student loan interest rates offered to borrowers who took out a private student loan through Credible during April 2021:
+Here’s how current federal student loan interest rates compare to the average private student loan interest rates offered to borrowers who took out a private student loan through Credible during September 2023:

 |Borrower type||Loan||Loan type||APR|